IJHPM will apply Article Processing Charges (APCs) from 1st July 2021! Submissions before July 1st are free of APCs.

 Please Do NOT start a New Submission and Do NOT send the revisions via email.

 Corresponding author will be sent page proofs (as PDF files) by email.
 These should be checked immediately and corrections, as well as answers to any queries, returned to the journal as an annotated PDF via email within 3-5 working days (further details are supplied with the proof).
 It is the author's responsibility to check proofs thoroughly.
 You will need to download Adobe Reader version 11 available free from Adobe or Foxit Reader.

 We will do everything possible to get your article published quickly and accurately.
 Therefore, it is important to ensure that all of your corrections are sent back to us in one communication.
 Please note that rephrasing sentences, additions, or omissions are not allowed at the proof stage.

-Important Note: Authors should approve the PDF Proof and provide us with the corrections in due time.
-Not meeting the deadline and a long delay to respond could lead to withdraw of paper at this stage.
+Important Note: Authors should approve the PDF proof and provide us with the corrections in due time.
+Not meeting the deadline and a long delay to respond could lead to withdraw of the manuscript at this stage.
 Please note that NO further edits/corrections are accepted after publication.
 Authors MUST check the PDF proof very carefully.